Blacksujit/RelaxRover/README.md

 - **Conversational Support:** Engage in conversations focused on stress relief and mental well-being.
 - **AI-Powered Responses:** Leverage advanced NLP models for insightful and empathetic replies.
 - **User-Friendly Interface:** A simple web interface for easy interaction with the bot.
+- **Log Your Mood:** You can also log your mood. it will displayed as an level of feelings you are having on the anxiety bar

 ## Table of Contents